-Steep inclines and rocky terrain make Three Sisters Falls* suitable for experienced hikers.
-You can hike to the top of the water fall but it is strenuous to say the least.
+Steep inclines and rocky terrain make Three Sisters Falls suitable for experienced hikers.
+You can hike to the top of the waterfall, but it is strenuous, to say the least.

 Length: 3.5 miles out and back

-Difficulty: extremely hard
+Difficulty: Extremely hard

 Directions: The trailhead is located on Boulder Creek Road where Cedar Creek road intersects.
 You can park at this intersection, and follow the trail west along a ridge until you see another trail intersect to the south.

-Torrey Pines State Park (La Jolla)
+Torrey Pines State Natural Reserve (La Jolla)

 Length: 3.3 miles spread out over multiple trails